On the Nielsen-Thomsen sequence: Introduction

 The past ten years have seen significant advances in the classification of non-simple $\CatCa$-algebras.
-We recall Robert's classification of inductive limit of one-dimensional NCCW-complexes with trivial $\K_1$-groups by means of the Cuntz semigroup.
+We recall Robert's classification of inductive limit of one-dimensional NCCW-complexes with trivial $\K_1$-groups, by means of the Cuntz semigroup.
 See \cite{R12}.
 Another approach began with classification of $\A\!\T$ algebras of real rank zero by means of the traditional Elliott invariant.
 See \cite{E93,EG96}.
-This approach and its techniques have been expanded over the years and the work of many, resulting in Gong, Jiang, and Li's classification of $\AH$ algebras with the ideal property by means of a refined version of the Elliott invariant.
+This second approach has been expanded over the years, resulting in Gong, Jiang, and Li's classification of $\AH$ algebras with the ideal property, by means of a refined version of the Elliott invariant.
 See \cite{GJL20}.
-These works highlighted the crucial role played by the ideal structure and the information of the Nielsen-Thomsen sequence for classification.
-As a result, the recent developments of the Cuntz semigroup and its (Hausdorffized) unitary version(s) as classification invariants have provided new perspectives on these challenges.
-See \cite{C23a,C23b,C23c}.
+These works highlighted the crucial role played by the ideal structure and the Nielsen-Thomsen sequence for classification.
+Additionally, recent developments of the Cuntz semigroup and its refined unitary versions, have provided new perspectives on these challenges.
+See \cite{C23a,C23b,C25}.